User Guide

 For added convenience, you can find tasks by their descriptions by typing just find DESCRIPTION

-without the prefix d/
+without the prefix d/.

 Viewing all upcoming tasks: upcoming

 If you want to view all of your upcoming tasks, you can use the Upcoming command.
-Upcoming tasks are incomplete tasks whose Date/Time are after the current Date/Time.
+Upcoming tasks are

-The above screenshot shows how the Upcoming command is used to view all incomplete tasks after the current Date/Time.
-In this example, it was 25 October 2021, 09:16 PM.
+The above screenshot shows how the Upcoming command is used to view all incomplete tasks after the current

 Format: upcoming